- Community Projects

 Is it possible for lives on completely different trajectories—and in fact lived in different centuries—to make a connection?
 It would seem so.
 Early life for equine sculptor and jewelry maker Stephen Johnson was lived on the East End of Lexington, Kentucky—first on Johnson Ave and later on Cramer—literally a stone’s throw from where Art Inc. Kentucky is located today.
 Growing up in the racially-charged early 60s, Johnson remembers how experiences and friendships forged back then have shaped him.
 So when Community Ventures called on the artist to create a piece to honor Isaac Murphy—one of the first Black jockeys that to this day holds an amazing record win percentage—Johnson jumped at the chance.
 The sculptor was excited as he talked about the creation of his artwork and what it means to have it housed in the area of Lexington that he and Murphy both—albeit 85 years apart—called home.

 Johnson’s piece, along with several others, was commissioned thanks to a grant from the National Endowment for the Arts to memorialize the history of the East End and the accomplishments of some of its most noteworthy residents.
 “As development comes to the East End, we want to make sure that we don’t lose the history, we don’t lose the story, we don’t lose the significance,” says Mark Johnson, President of Art Inc. Kentucky, a Community Ventures organization that supports local artists.
-Stephen Johnson’s sculpture will be featured at The MET, the company’s newest mixed-use commercial and residential development project, located in the heart of the East End community.
+Stephen Johnson’s sculpture is now featured at The MET, the company’s mixed-use commercial and residential development project, located in the heart of the East End community.

 When Johnson turned 5 his biological father left, leaving his mother to raise Johnson and his siblings on her own.
 They remained in the East End until she remarried and when Johnson was 12 years of age, they relocated to a farm on Bethlehem Road in Bourbon County.